 The Cochrane reviews clearly state that it is imperative to administer iron in a form which is both absorb-able and bio-available as this would not only correct the anemia but also preempt the negative outcomes associated with anemia[iv].

-Evidence to show How Spirulina can treat Different Types of Anemia
+How Spirulina can Treat Different Types of Anemia

 There are several published and unpublished data, which show that anemia can be ameliorated among women and children of various ages.